 For those who are going to DIY their mold problem, the costs include purchasing cleaners, tools, and personal protective equipment.
 This is generally a more affordable option than calling in mold remediation specialists, but you may not be thorough enough in your cleaning.
 This could lead to a recurring mold problem down the road.
 Bringing in the professionals may be a better investment in the long-term.

-For experienced help with removing mold from your crawl space, contact the team at Mold Remediation.
-They are experts at removal and cleanup services for both residential and commercial buildings.
+For experienced help with removing mold from your crawl space, contact our team at Mold Remediation.
+We are affordable experts at removal and cleanup services for both residential and commercial buildings.